opulo-inc/docs/content/en/openpnp/calibration/homing-fiducial/index.md

 13. Go back to the `Jog` tab in the "Machine Controls" pane.
    {{< container-image path="images/Jog-tab.png" alt="Switch to the jog tab" >}}

 14. Set the `Distance` slider to `0.1` for more precise movements.
    {{< container-image path="images/Distance-slider-0pt1.png" alt="Make the jog controls more precise" >}}

 15. Manually jog the head so that the reticle in the center of the Top Camera feed in your top camera view is perfectly centered on the Homing Fiducial in the center of the Opulo logo.
    {{< container-image path="images/Homing-fiducial-centered.png" alt="Center the homing fiducial in the camera view" >}}

-## Check Camera Exposure
+## Double-Check Camera Exposure

-Set the exposure for the top camera so that we're seeing the homing fiducial clearly and sharply.
+As before, we're going to double-check our camera exposure.

 16. Navigate to the `Machine Setup` tab
-  {{< container-image path="images/Machine-Setup-Tab.png" alt="Selecting the Machine setup tab from the main screen" >}}
+  {{< container-image path="images/Machine-Setup-Tab-4.png" alt="Selecting the Machine setup tab from the main screen" >}}

 17. Click the "Expand" checkbox if necessary
-  {{< container-image path="images/Expand-Checkbox.png" alt="Expanding the Machine Config options" >}}
+  {{< container-image path="images/Expand-Checkbox-4.png" alt="Expanding the Machine Config options" >}}

 18. Navigate to `Heads > ReferenceHead H1 > Cameras > OpenPnPCaptureCamera Top`
-  {{< container-image path="images/Top-camera-settings.png" alt="Finding the Top Camera Settings" >}}
+  {{< container-image path="images/Top-camera-settings-4.png" alt="Finding the Top Camera Settings" >}}

 16. In the lower detail pane, switch to the `Device Settings` tab
-  {{< container-image path="images/Top-camera-device-settings.png" alt="Switching to the camera device settings" >}}
+  {{< container-image path="images/Top-camera-device-settings-4.png" alt="Switching to the camera device settings" >}}

-17. Scroll down if necessary to the `Properties` list of adjustments for the camera image.
+{{< alert color="info" title="Tip" >}}
+Right click on the camera feed to enable the image info card.
+This will give you the brightness histogram of the image.
+In the next step, you'll want to tune your exposure and other camera settings so the image isn't too bright or too dark.
+The histogram can help: make sure the graph isn't going all the way to the edges of the X-axis in the histogram, and that will make sure all of the image's details are available for the computer to use when it is looking for the homing fiducial.
+{{< container-image path="images/show-image-info.png" alt="enable the image histogram" >}}
+{{< container-image path="images/good-histogram.png" alt="a good histogram" >}}
-  {{< container-image path="images/Top-camera-properties.png" alt="Top camera properties" >}}
+{{< container-image path="images/bad-histogram.png" alt="a bad histogram" >}}
+{{< /alert >}}

-18. The goal here is to make the center fiducial look bright and sharp, and have the surrounding soldermask look dark.
+17. Adjust the exposure and other camera settings.
+The goal is to make the image clear and have a lot of contrast, without being too bright or too dark overall.
 In most cases you can simply check the `Auto` checkbox for `Exposure`, then uncheck it to save the automatically set value, and this does a good job of making the image look how you want.
 Note that this may not work in all situations, so you may need to manually adjust the image settings to get a clear image, where the Homing Fiducial is clearly distinguished against the background of the datum board.
   {{< container-image path="images/Auto-exposure-on.png" alt="Top camera properly exposed with the auto-exposure turned on" >}}

 {{% alert color="danger" title="For Mac Users" %}}